 There are various ways you can attempt to engage prospects through email marketing.
 Some of the most common tactics include compelling offer emails.
 The challenge with traditional marketing emails is that they often appear pushy and end up in your prospect's trash folder.Occasionally, however, the opportunity arises to market to leads that may fit your customer persona but have little awareness of your brand.
 While it may be tempting to reach out to them with what you consider to be an irresistible offer, there are other, more effective options that will help guide your prospect down the marketing and sales funnel.

 The SOAP sequence is a series of email messages used to “butter up” new prospects, leads, and email subscribers.
 While these sequences can be as long as you want, research reveals sequences with five emails to be the most ideal.
-SOAP sequence emails focus on building a relationship with your new prospect, creating trust as well as an interest with your brand and/or product.
+SOAP sequence emails have proven to be a highly effective email nurture campaign.
+They focus on building a relationship with your new prospect, creating trust as well as an interest in your brand and/or product.

 We’re all pretty familiar with Soap Operas.
 The drama-filled episodes keep you hanging on until the end, then it leaves you with a cliffhanger, forcing you to watch next week’s episode.
 Then, the cycle just repeats itself.

 Similar to the way a Soap Opera works, the SOAP Sequence interests readers by continuously hooking them in.
 In this case, your brand or company acts as the main character.
 By the end of the sequence, your new leads will be ready and waiting for what you have to offer them.

 Here’s a breakdown of the five emails in the sequence:

 The first email in the sequence is the welcome email.
 It allows you to introduce yourself or your brand.
 This is your first opportunity to form some sort of connection with your prospect.
 You want to intrigue them and get them interested in learning more.
 One way to do so is by presenting a compelling secret to come.
 Here’s an example: